 Our research uses advanced analytics to integrate complex brain images and rich behavioral data.
 Ultimately, we seek to map normal brain development and understand how alterations in brain maturation increase risk of psychiatric illness.

-Ted is an Associate Professor in the Department of Psychiatry at the University of Pennsylvania Perelman School of Medicine.
+Ted is the McLure Associate Professor of Psychiatry & Behavioral Sciences at the University of Pennsylvania Perelman School of Medicine.
 His research uses multi-modal neuroimaging to describe both normal and abnormal patterns of brain development, in order to better understand the origins of mental illnesses.